-The days of using third-party cookies for consumer engagement — from anonymous audience segmentation to targeted advertising — are coming to a close for companies.
+The days of using third-party cookies for consumer engagement are ending.

-Numerous thinkpieces and studies have highlighted what the post-cookie landscape will look like and how businesses can adjust their marketing efforts accordingly.
+Many thinkpieces and studies have highlighted what the post-cookie landscape will look like.
+Similarly, they’ve noted how businesses can adjust their marketing efforts accordingly.

 Some suggest there isn’t a clear-cut path to adjust their customer engagement strategies.

 But there is.
 And it’s a path your organization needs to take to thrive moving forward:

 Shift from cookie-centric marketing to a strategy built around first-party data.
 One that can help you become customer-centric.

 More specifically, collect unify first-party data in a customer data platform (CDP) so you can improve not just tactical metrics (e.g., conversion rates) but also achieve strategic goals.